acollins-hed/atINFLATE-3.0/README.md

-The above will run 3 trajectories (`--num-traj=3`) for 1000 fixations each (`--halting-fixation=1000`) and it will only halt if it reaches 1000 fixations or the fitness is > 0.9 (`--halting-fitness=0.9`). `--uniform-site-types` sets the amino acid physicochemical values to be distributed uniformly along [0,1], `--phi=0.8` sets the missense tolerance to 0.8, `--Mu=0.1` sets the per codon mutation rate to 0.1, `--proofreading` enables kinetic proofreading, `--seed=137` sets the random seed to 137, `-0` sets the p parameter for the
+The above will run 3 trajectories (`--num-traj=3`) for 1000 fixations each (`--halting-fixation=1000`) and it will only halt if it reaches 1000 fixations or the fitness is > 0.9 (`--halting-fitness=0.9`). `--uniform-site-types` sets the site-type physicochemical values to be distributed uniformly along [0,1], `--phi=0.8` sets the missense tolerance to 0.8, `--Mu=0.1` sets the per codon mutation rate to 0.1, `--proofreading` enables kinetic proofreading, `--seed=137` sets the random seed to 137, `-0` sets the p parameter for the